anpl-technion/anpl-technion.github.io/Positions.md

 ## Postdoctoral Research Fellows
 <div id="Postdoctoral"></div>
-Multiple postdoctoral research fellow positions are available in the area of single- and multi-robot autonomous navigation under uncertainty, including planning under uncertainty,  probabilistic and semantic perception, end-to-end approaches, visual SLAM, joint inference and control, and sensor fusion.
+Multiple postdoctoral research fellow positions are available in the area of single and multi-robot autonomous perception, navigation and planning under uncertainty in the context of mobile robotics.

 Successful candidates will work with Associate Prof. Vadim Indelman and his research group, and will have the opportunity to contribute to ongoing multi-disciplinary research efforts while also developing their own research line.
 Applicants should have a Ph.D. (or about to graduate) in Electrical, Aerospace or Mechanical Engineering, Computer Science or Applied Mathematics.
 A strong background in at least one of the areas mentioned above is required.
 Hands on experience and programming skills are an advantage.